 What are your three bookish confessions?

-3. I will never lend books I treasure.
-My Corgi editions of Sudden novels and my comics?
-Don’t even think about it!
+3. I never lend books I treasure, such as my Corgi editions of the Sudden novels and my comic-books.Do you prefer used or brand new books?

 Have you ever seen a movie you liked more than the book?